iamkirankumaryadav/SQL/DDL.md

 ## `ALTER`

-Change the structure (Data type, column names, add or drop columns) of table.
+Alter | Change the structure (Data type, column names, add or drop columns) of table.

+Either to `modify` the characteristics of an existing attribute or probably to `add` a new attribute.

 ```sql
 -- DROP Column: